Words of Encouragement & Support for Stepmoms

 As a stepmom, you have literally stepped up.
 You have chosen your role, chosen to love your spouse and their kids.

-Many people couldn’t do this, so be proud that you are extending love to raising another women’s children (alongside side her).
+Many people couldn’t do this, so be proud that you are extending love to raising another woman’s children (alongside her).

 Don’t Be Hard On Yourself – Especially On The Bad Days